Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 Rename resource type or other identifiers as camel case in path.

-Eg: In this case, you need to replace `ResourceGroups` with `resourceGroups` to follw camel case.
+Eg: In this case, you need to replace `ResourceGroups` with `resourceGroups` to follow camel case.

 Invalid: